juliapalik/julia-palik/index.md

 excerpt: "Senior Researcher at PRIO.
 Research on ex-combatants' and veterans' reintegration, rituals, and women in war."
 ---

-Welcome — use the menu above to explore my publications, projects, teaching, and more.
+Nice to meet you — use the menu above to explore my publications and projects.